 That's just the way we humans are -- biased by our memories.
 By our positions on said memories, too.
 You can't just use something ridiculous, such as time travel, to alter their past.
 And not their inner experience of things.
 Not their cultural biases or anything that has shaped their brain until now.
 All you can do is philosophize as best you can and hope that you will receive the recognition and respect you may believe you deserve for your work.
 Acting politely, like a professional, can help, but that does not guarantee the gratitude of many.

 My arch-nemesis, whom I loved so much, does not like me.
 Hence her final desire to reject me from her world.
 When I asked her what I had done, she said that I had done nothing wrong.
-The same can go for you as a public philosopher: Do nothing wrong, and even if people will leave you, at least you will build and retain your dignity.
+The same can go for you as a public philosopher: Do nothing wrong, and even if people will leave you, at least you will build and retain your dignity by not being malicious.

 At times, it is only because of your chemistry with them that they will dislike you, if not despise you.
 In the end, we're biased creatures, and that bias must be further recognized if we wish to further understand human reality.
 Final note: The philosopher isn't necessarily a powerful figure.
 His credibility does not stem from himself.
 It stems from the content he or she provides.
 From the reasoning and help that content may have.
 Please do not delude yourself into believing that you have power over other people that you do not.